-- Compliance with all legal and regulatory requirements, including in particular the requirements of the Central Bank of Ireland Corporate Governance Requirements for Insurance Undertakings 2015 (the "CBI Code"), the Central Bank of Ireland Fitness and Probity regime ("F&P Regime"), the Solvency II Directive (Directive 2009/138/EC) as amended by the Omnibus II Directive (2014/51/EC) and the European Communities (Insurance and Reinsurance) Regulations 2015. - Effective, prudent and ethical oversight of the Company, including oversight of the amounts, types and distribution of internal capital and own funds adequate to cover risks. - Oversight of Board Committees. - Overseeing the internal control framework, including the operational resilience framework and the financial reporting and accounting framework, and ensuring key control functions including risk, internal audit and compliance are properly managed, are independent of business units and have adequate resources and authority to operate effectively. - Appointment, monitoring and removal of persons performing Controlled Functions or Pre-approval Controlled Functions on behalf of the Company. - Reviewing and approving the criteria for critical or important business services, including reviewing impact tolerances and reviewing scenario testing on critical or important business services. - Defining and documenting the responsibilities of Directors, Board Committees and senior management to ensure that no single person has unfettered control of the business. - · Succession planning for the Board and senior management. - Monitoring the performance of outsourced providers. - Reviewing and approving the pre-emptive recovery plan prepared in accordance with the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Recovery Plan Requirements for Insurers) Regulations 2021. - Ensuring the Company has a robust and transparent organisational structure with effective communication and reporting channels. - Ensuring the Company has a remuneration framework that is in line with the risk strategies of the Company. - Oversight of diversity and inclusion policies designed to promote diversity within the workforce.
+- Setting and overseeing the long-term objectives, purpose, values and business strategy for the Company and considering the impact of such strategy on the stakeholders of the Company. - Monitoring and oversight of the business activities of the Company. - Corporate, regulatory and compliance governance. - Compliance with all legal and regulatory requirements, including in particular the requirements of the Central Bank of Ireland Corporate Governance Requirements for Insurance Undertakings 2015, the Central Bank of Ireland Fitness and Probity regime ("F&P Regime"), the Solvency II Directive (Directive 2009/138/EC) as amended by the Omnibus II Directive (2014/51/EC) and the European Communities (Insurance and Reinsurance) Regulations 2015. - Effective, prudent and ethical oversight of the Company, including oversight of the amounts, types and distribution of internal capital and own funds adequate to cover risks. - Oversight of Board Committees. - Overseeing the internal control framework, including the operational resilience framework and the financial reporting and accounting framework, and ensuring key control functions including risk, internal audit and compliance are properly managed, are independent of business units and have adequate resources and authority to operate effectively. - Appointment, monitoring and removal of persons performing Pre-approval Controlled Functions on behalf of the Company. - Reviewing and approving the criteria for critical or important business services, including reviewing impact tolerances and reviewing scenario testing on critical or important business services. - Defining and documenting the responsibilities of Directors, Board Committees and senior management to ensure that no single person has unfettered control of the business. - Succession planning for the Board and senior management. - Monitoring the performance of outsourced providers. - Reviewing and approving the pre-emptive recovery plan prepared in accordance with the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Recovery Plan Requirements for Insurers) Regulations 2021. - Ensuring the Company has a robust and transparent organisational structure with effective communication and reporting - Ensuring the Company has a remuneration framework that is in line with the risk strategies of the Company. - Oversight of diversity and inclusion policies designed to promote diversity within the workforce.